+Family and Community Of the6indicators in this section3were ranked

+Engagement: Summarize the family and Operational,0Emerging,3Exemplary and0Not Evident

+community engagement trends and patterns

+observed by the team while completing this

+section of the report.
+What are the

+important trends and patterns that will

+support the identification of student,

+teacher, and leader needs?

-Supportive Learning Environment:Summarize the supportive learning environment trends and patterns observed by the team while completing this section of the report.
+Supportive Learning Emerging - academically challenging environment - Leadership team will Environment:Summarize the supportive provide opportunities of professional growth to support what an academically learning environment trends and patterns challenging environment should look like - leadership team will monitor observed by the team while completing this through peer observations section of the report.
 What are the important trends and patterns that will support the identification of student, teacher, and leader needs?
-Frequent Learning Monitoring Initiatives Coaching Cycyles Collaborative Meetings PBIS Collaboration SEL Implementation

-Demographic and Financial:Summarize the Low Social Economic Status (SES)

-demographic and financial trends and Lack of resources

-patterns observed by the team while Parents Lack of Academic Knowledge to assist students

-completing this section of the report.
-What

-are the important trends and patterns that

-will support the identification of student,

-teacher, and leader needs?